tum-pbs/pbdl-book/physgrad-discuss.md

 However, in both cases, the resulting models can give a performance that we simply can't obtain by, e.g., training longer with a simpler DP or supervised approach.
 So, if we plan to evaluate these models often, e.g., shipping them in an application, this increased one-time cost can pay off in the long run.

+This concludes the chapter on improved learning methods for physics-based NNs.
+It's clearly an active topic of research, with plenty of room for new methods, but the algorithms here already indicate the potential of tailored learning algorithms for physical problems.
+This also concludes the focus on numerical simulations as DL components.
+In the next chapter, we'll instead focus on a different statistical viewpoint, the inclusion of uncertainty.